The Heap SendGrid source automatically captures a number of email events, including opens, clicks, and bounces, and maps them to Heap users.

 - Access to your SendGrid account or your SendGrid API key

-To get started, navigate to Integrate > Sources > SendGrid in the app and click Set Up in the top right corner of the page.
+To get started, navigate to Integrations > Directory > SendGrid in Heap and click Set Up in the top right corner of the page.

 You will then be prompted to specify an email property if you haven’t set one up already for your selected environment.
 The selected user property needs to be the user property associated with your users’ email addresses, as this is the property SendGrid uses when sending Heap data about your users.